ScooterMcgavindev/python-blockchain/README.md

 ```

 **Run the application and API**

-Make sure to activate the venv

 ```
 python3 -m backend.app
 ```

 **Run a peer instance**
-Make sure to activate the venv

 ```
 export PEER=True && python3 -m backend.app
 ```